 Long Beach has permanent water restrictions and seasonal watering day rules in effect.
-If you see inefficient water use in Long Beach, you can anonymously report water waste through our website here.
+If you see inefficient water use in Long Beach, let us know anonymously by clicking the button below.

 What are the landscape watering days?

 More information on the Stage 1 restrictions currently in effect can be found here.

 Water Use Rules